- Delayed Onset Muscle Soreness- Understanding No Pain No Gain

 Important Point: Delayed Onset Muscle Soreness Is Not An Indicator Of An Effective Workout

-How sore you are after a workout isn’t necessarily an indicator of how hard you trained and should not be used as such.
-Some people have naturally high pain thresholds and don’t seem to ever suffer much from delayed onset muscle soreness, and since it can vary so much from person to person it is a pretty weak barometer of how much work you did.
-Your level of soreness can also be affected by how well rested you are, your nutrition and level of hydration.
-Either way it’s a huge mistake to use soreness exclusively as a gauge of how effective your workout was since there are so many variables involved.
-Some days you’ll feel crippled after a relatively moderate workout, while other times a training hard session you won’t hurt that much at all afterwards.
+While many look to how sore they are after a workout as a measure of how hard they trained and how effective their workout was, the fact is that how sore you are after a workout isn’t necessarily an indication of how hard you trained or your workout’s effectiveness and should not be used as such.
+Delayed onset muscle soreness can occur from performing an activity with very little stress on your muscles that you might not be used to doing, but that doesn’t mean that your muscles will get bigger or stronger as a result.
+Take a highly trained athlete and have him or her spend a day doing some gardening and most likely they will be sore in the following days.
+That doesn’t mean that their muscles will get bigger or stronger as a result, just that the activity may have involved muscle lengthening in positions that they were not accustomed to at the time.
+There are other considerations as well, some people have naturally high pain thresholds and don’t ever seem to suffer much from delayed onset muscle soreness regardless of how hard they train.
+Pain is very much a subjective experience and since quantifying it can vary significantly from person to person, it is a pretty poor barometer of how much work you did.
+Your level of muscle soreness can also be affected by how well rested you are, your nutrition and your level of hydration.
+It can also vary based on what phase your muscles are in with regard to cleanup of dead tissue and regeneration.
+Either way it’s a huge mistake to use muscle soreness exclusively as a gauge of how effective your workout was since there are so many variables involved.
+Some days you’ll feel crippled after a relatively moderate workout, while other times after a hard training session your muscles won’t hurt that much at all.
 What’s important is to know when the pain isn’t just soreness and to always consult your physician if you suspect the pain you are feeling might be injury related.

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.